 The floor dropped beneath him, sending him falling at a speed that rivaled that of the remote claws, and a mechanical roar surrounded him as the many-fanged spike plate chased him downward.
 Occasionally his optic would catch a glimpse of some of the rows of spikes—spikes long enough to ram through one side of his body and come out the other.

-The fact that it might miss his main processor and not kill him made it all the more terrifying.
+The fact that they might miss his main processor and not kill him made it all the more terrifying.

 He struggled to get away, knowing that it was useless to start with, but he had to do something.
 He rocked his spherical body as much as he could, flailing his handle, but the spike plate was getting closer, and—